Fernando Augusto (footballer)

-Fernando Augusto Rodrigues de Araujo (born 25 July 1993), known as Fernando Augusto or Fernandinho, is a Brazilian professional footballer who plays as a defender for Uberaba.
+Fernando Augusto Rodrigues de Araujo (born 25 July 1993), known as Fernando Augusto or Fernandinho, is a Brazilian professional footballer who plays as a defender for Sliema Wanderers on Malta.

 Career

 Augusto started his senior career with Corinthians.
 In 2018, he signed for Caldense in the Brazilian Campeonato Mineiro, where he made two league appearances and scored no goals.
 After that, he played for Araxá, Rio Preto, Moto Club, and Makedonija, where he plays as of 2019.